arda-num/Training-Server/README.md

             -- images (files...)

         -- user_bucket_id1 (dir)

             -- images (files...)

 This represents a general idea of how documentation is done.
 When a new user requests for a training new directory added for that user.
+On the other hand, when an existing user requests, his/her directory is deleted and generated from scratch.